chase4926/PirateRPG/designdoc.md

       Cancel => Returns to the previous menu / Exits out of the docking options
   ## Combat ##
     One move can be used per turn
+    If a skill would put the player over 100 fatigue, the skill cannot be used 10 fatigue lost per turn
+    Fatigue gained from using skills, the higher the fatigue the less the damage dealt Fatigue goes from 1 - 100
   ## "Walking around" mode ##
     Pirate v. human battles
     ### Battles ###